Download our FREE smartphone app today!

 We aim for all our pupils to have a positive attitude to learning and to be proud of their achievements both in school and out of school.
 Every Thursday we have a whole school Celebration Assembly that is extremely popular with both the children and teachers.
 The Celebration Assembly gives us all a chance to share the fantastic learning that goes on in our classrooms and to celebrate individual achievements.

 Each week we celebrate:

-Achievement Award: A child from each class recieves praise and a certificate to recognise their achievement and effort over the week.
+Achievement Award: A child from each class receives praise and a certificate to recognise their achievement and effort over the week.

-Rights Respecting Award: One child from each class recieves praise and a certificate to recognise their Rights Respecting behaviour and their commitment to the Rights Respecting Schools initiative.
+Rights Respecting Award: One child from each class receives praise and a certificate to recognise their Rights Respecting behaviour and their commitment to the Rights Respecting Schools initiative.

 Dojo Award: A child from each class is presented with a certificate for achieving the most dojos across the week.